ExtensionEngine/tapster/README.md

 const client = new CacheManager({ store: 'memory', ttl: 10 /* seconds */ });

 (async function () {
-  // If set method is called without ttl, the default ttl will be used await client.set('foo', 'bar');
+  // If the set method is called without ttl, the default ttl will be used await client.set('foo', 'bar');
   await client.get('foo'); // bar
   await client.has('foo') // true